In this guide:

 All lenders offer 85% LTV mortgages, so there’s a lot of choice.

-This is known as the true cost.
-It’s the total amount you'll pay back over the initial fixed or discounted period.
+The true cost is the total amount you'll pay back over the initial fixed or discounted period.

-Just add up the interest, capital repayments and fees, then take away any incentives the lender’s offering, like cashback.
+You can work out the true cost by adding up the interest, capital repayments and fees.
+Then taking away any incentives the lender’s offering, like cashback.

-A broker can find the best 85% LTV mortgage deal for you if you need a hand.
+A broker can find the best 85% LTV mortgage deal for you if you need help.

 Everyone’s personal situation is different and a broker will look for a deal that suits you best.